Why you should wear your loud shirt with pride

 Viewing hearing solutions as a 'handicap' is one of the biggest stigmas we need to let go of.
 Hearing loss is more common than you'd think, and the solutions that are available to those who need them can range from the classic behind-the-ear shape to barely visible to the eye!

 At the end of the day, however, we have to remember that our ears are very delicate systems that require particular care.
-If you or a loved one need to get hearing looked at, click here to make a booking for a FREE* hearing test, or call us on 1300 308 125 today.
+If you or a loved one need to get hearing looked at, click here to make a booking for a no cost* hearing test, or call us on 1300 308 125 today.